BlankDigitalMedia/blank-project/README.md

    - Dynamic imports for registry example components
    - Production build script (`build:prod`) to exclude registry

+## Analytics

+This project includes [Vercel Web Analytics](https://vercel.com/docs/analytics/quickstart) for privacy-friendly, zero-config insights into real user traffic and behavior.
+Analytics is:

+- **Enabled only in production** (not in local or preview environments)
+- **Non-intrusive** and does not require any sensitive configuration
+- **Easily removable or modifiable**: To disable, simply remove or comment out the `<Analytics />` component in `src/app/layout.tsx`.

+You can view analytics data in the Vercel dashboard under the "Analytics" tab for your project.

 ## How to Use This Project

 ### For Development